jefdaj/gander/readme.md

 Annex-aware mode
 ----------------

-This is what `gander` was really designed for.
+`gander` was really designed to automate the above "find dupes -> delete dupes -> rescan" loop while keeping track of what was deleted in git.
 Major goals are:

 1. Be sure nothing is deleted or lost accidentally
-2. Be clear about what it will do before running commands
+2. Be clear about what it will do at each step for non-programmers
 3. Be reasonably fast, given the limitations of git
-4. Be reasonably friendly for use by non-programmers

-Please note that those are only goals!
 It was written for a specific project consisting of around 10 million files, and has not been tested much beyond that.
 However, that project included several complete Mac filesystems and a ton of really horrendous filenames with emojis, newlines, unicode glyphs and whatever else you can think of.
 So it made a decent stress test.

 There are two parts to the overall strategy in this mode: